-When looking for foods to increase immunity in child naturally, look no further than fruit and vegetables.
+When looking for foods to increase immunity in a child naturally, look no further than fruit and vegetables.
 Carrots, oranges, strawberries, green beans and many others are loaded with carotenoids, which also happen to be immunity-boosting phytonutrients.
-These increases the body’s ability to produce natural killer cells, white blood cells, and interferon.
-Getting a healthy serving of greens in every day is an incredible immune booster for toddlers and older children alike.
-Other immunity boosting foods for kids include nuts and seeds like almonds, walnut and pumpkin seeds, which can easily be mixed in smoothies, as well as eggs, spinach and oats.
+These increase the body’s ability to produce natural killer cells, white blood cells, and interferon.
+Getting a healthy serving of greens every day is an incredible immune booster for toddlers and older children alike.
+Other immunity-boosting foods for kids include nuts and seeds like almonds, walnut and pumpkin seeds, which can easily be mixed in smoothies, as well as eggs, spinach and oats.

 Vaccination schedules are something you simply must not neglect.
 Ensure that your child gets all their shots on time.
 Vaccinations protect against chronic disease and aid the immune system in protecting your child against deadly ailments.